This post may include affiliate links; see our disclosure policy.

 Use fresh or frozen veggies

-This succotash recipe is so quick and easy using frozen corn and lima beans!
-Contrary to what you might think, eating frozen veggies are just as nutritious as fresh.
+This succotash recipe is quick and easy using frozen corn and lima beans!
+Despite what you might think, frozen veggies are just as nutritious as fresh.
 So stock up on some frozen corn and lima beans, for any time you need a delicious veggie-packed side dish!

 If it’s corn season, succotash is incredibly flavorful with fresh corn!
 You can cut it off the cob and then use it fresh right in this recipe with the same cook time.